 TIP: Numbers comes with Osmo Genius Kit, so you don’t need to buy it separately if you get the kit.

-If you get the Genius Kit, it also comes with Tanagrams for strategic visual thinking and Newton for problem solving.
+If you get the Genius Kit, it also comes with Tanagram for strategic visual thinking and Newton for problem solving.

 Osmo encourages creativity with art and music.

-This is definitely one of her favorite from the Osmo collection.
+This is definitely one of her favorites from the Osmo collection.